Terminally ill doctor pens letter to his colleagues in support of assisted dying

-Diagnosed at 59 with stage four Sezary syndrome, a rare form of cancer, Dr McPhee underwent several rounds of treatment, including a bone marrow transplant, and at one point suffered multiple organ failure.
+Dr Ian McPhee, anaesthetist and clinical senior lecturer at Sydney Medical School, was diagnosed at age 59 with stage four Sezary syndrome, a rare form of cancer.
+He underwent several rounds of treatment, including a bone marrow transplant, and at one point suffered multiple organ failure.
 Half of all patients die within five years of diagnosis of Sezary Syndrome.
 For Dr McPhee, the prognosis may be worse, given the advanced stage of the disease.

-In March, the 62-year-old, from Tweed on the NSW far north coast, contacted Melbourne-based physician Rodney Syme, who after an initial assessment has “provisionally” agreed to provide a drug, Nembutal, to Dr McPhee to use if he decides to end his life.
+In March 2017, 62-year-old McPhee, contacted Dr Rodney Syme (Vice President of Dying With Dignity Victoria) who “provisionally” agreed to provide Nembutal to Dr McPhee to use if he decides to end his life.
 Provision of the drug is a legal grey area and Dr McPhee’s wife and four adult children, who support his decision, may face police questioning in the aftermath.
-Dr Syme, who is vice-president of Dying With Dignity Victoria, tells Fairfax Media he assessed Dr McPhee as a suitable patient because “he faces an appalling death”.
+Dr Syme told Fairfax Media that Dr McPhee is a suitable patient for this assistance because “he faces an appalling death”.

-Ultimately, Dr McPhee said, the difference that passage of the NSW bill into law would make is significant for someone in his situation.
-He would have the option of engaging with his local GP and dying at the time of his choice in the community he has lived in for 25 years.
+In October 2017, Dr Phee allowed Dying with Dignity NSW to interview him about voluntary assisted dying and video his responses.
+At that time, Dr McPhee said the passage of the NSW Voluntary Assisted Dying Bill was significant for someone in his situation, as he would then have the option of engaging with his local GP and dying at the time of his choice in the community he has lived in for 25 years.

 Click for Sydney Morning Herald article 2 September 2017 ‘From doctor to patient, why Ian McPhee secured his ‘great comfort’